 CD8-Cre for T cell conditional models

 A floxed Target allele paired with Cre gives spatial control that whole body knockouts cannot offer.
-Labs use this approach to separate developmental roles from adult homeostasis, to model human somatic mutations, and to align with clinical presentations where disease begins in one organ.
+People use it to separate developmental roles from adult homeostasis, to model somatic mutations, and to match disease that begins in one organ.
 For T cell work, plan Cre specificity, reporter crosses, and baseline phenotyping before you scale.

 Driver pairing notes